kftam1994/Robo_Advisor/README.md

 ![alt text][XLK_overall]

-From the distribution of aggregated integrated gradients values for each feature along the 6-year time at window 32th day, high price, moving average of prices and average true range, and economic indicators including unemployment rate, job opening, industrial production, monetary base were the major features driving the decision for choosing XLK.
+From the distribution of aggregated integrated gradients values for each feature of the [previous day/1st day in the window of data](#note-about-focusing-on-analyzing-the-1st-day-in-the-window-of-data), high price, moving average of prices and average true range, and economic indicators including unemployment rate, job opening, industrial production, monetary base were the major features driving the decision for choosing XLK.

-![alt text][XLK_features_32]
+![alt text][XLK_features_1]

 #### XLB:
 Similar to XLK, for 2015, the model also looked at average true range and relative strength indicator.
 The unemployment rate and monetary base were considered too.
 From 2016 to 2020, relative strength indicator and average true range sometimes were the main feature the model focused.
 It took 10-year treasury into consideration in 2018.